 Championing Teacher Profession

-Children deserve a champion, an adult who will never give up on them, who understands the power of connection, and insists that they become the best that they can possibly be.
+Children deserve a champion, an adult who will never give up on them, who understands the power of connection and insists that they become the best that they can possibly be.
+Recognise your responsibility in ensuring the success of all of your pupils.

 Humility & Integrity

-Considering the values attached to teaching and aligning these with what and how material is taught.
-Engaging in critical reflection on practices deemed as ‘the norm’.
+Consider the values attached to teaching and align these with what and how material is taught.
+Engage in critical reflection on practices deemed as ‘the norm’, and be an active participant in all training, striving for genuine learning during all professional development opportunities.

 Development of Self & Others